 Running away is one of those phrases that can mean a lot of things.
 It could be out of fear to protect yourself or it could simply imply going towards a goal.
-There are also romantic connotations like lovers running away together or broken relationships where the two parties need time off.
-This topic is a popular theme in the music world and many tunes have been composed and released through the years.
+The idea of running away also touches upon romantic scenarios, such as couples embarking on adventures together or seeking space after a broken relationship.

 - 1. “Before They Make Me Run” by The Rolling Stones